 Field-hunting tip

-Look in basaltic volcanic rocks country — that is the host setting where tacharanite typically forms.
+Look in basaltic volcanic rocks country, the host setting where tacharanite typically forms.
 If you start seeing tobermorite, gyrolite, calcite in float, you are in the right ground.
 Field specimens usually show a platy aggregates, scaly masses habit, so train your eye for that shape before scanning the outcrop.